Whale-Watching in Monterey Bay

 At least, I thought I did at this point.

-Reluctant to buy the “chemical” pills, I opted for the ginger-based ones after finding reviews suggesting they were as effective as the drowsy-inducing options.
-Dutifully, I took them half an hour before the expected start of the tour.
+Reluctant to buy the “chemical” pills, I opted for the ginger-based alternatives after finding reviews suggesting they were as effective as the drowsy-inducing options.
+Dutifully, I took them half an hour before the expected start of the tour, and hoped for the best.

 Even though I had seen whale spouts from the shore and watched dolphins swimming beneath the Golden Gate Bridge in the past, this was my first dedicated whale-watching tour.
-I was excited to potentially observe them up close.
-Filled with anticipation for a fantastic experience and no ill feelings, we boarded the boat with a crowd of people all eager to see some whales.
+I was excited to potentially see them up close.
+When our guide had finished her last words of advice, I was filled with excitement and anticipation.

-Once everyone was aboard, the boat started to drift away from the port into Monterey Bay, toward the open ocean.
+As soon as everyone was on board, the boat started to drift away from the port into Monterey Bay, toward the open ocean.
 Soon after we left, we were already greeted by some sea lions relaxing in the morning sun.
-Some of them contentedly stretched their heads toward the light, literally looking like the most satisfied creatures under the sun.
+Some of them contentedly stretched their heads toward the light.
+They appeared like the most satisfied creatures under the sun.

-The boat quickly moved away from the shore, leaving behind the fog that covered the shoreline like a blanket of cotton candy.
+The captain swiftly steered the boat away from the shore, leaving behind the fog that covered the shoreline like a blanket of cotton candy.
 The sea remained relatively calm, with the boat gliding smoothly over the waves.

 When you're immersed in coastal fog, it’s easy to feel trapped, no matter where you go.
 Yet, just half a mile—or even less—from any spot on the coast can make all the difference.
 And so, quicker than anticipated, we found ourselves enjoying the blue sky above and the even bluer ocean beneath, stroked by sunlight.